 Related: Brad Pitts' Make it Right Homes

-This A-frame inspired house has several modifications to the traditional form.
+Inspired by classic A-frame homes, this house departs from the traditional form in obvious ways.
 Split into two distinct sections, one side recedes behind the other (seemingly larger) half.
 Each portion of the façade pays tribute to the building’s shape via triangular windows and a spine of skylights on the receded half of the building allows for light to spread throughout the interior.

 This large house was modified during its design to integrate a large rectangular off-shoot alongside the A-frame structure.
 The modern Mondrian-esque lines included in the overhang give a pretty clear indication this house was built in the 1960’s; the bold green paint job probably came at a later date.